 Since the completed metro is located on the western side of the Taedong river, many of the citizens who live along these areas commute mostly using the metro.
 The Pyongyang Metro is one of the cheapest in the world to ride, at only five won (about 0.01 USD) per ticket.
 The entire metro network is completely underground.
 The design of the network was based on metro networks in other communist countries, in particular the Moscow Metro and Beijing’s Line 2 stations

 When we arrived at the station, we could see that the ticket machines that had no doors and there were 2 guards who were looking at us as we passed through.
+What stood out to me was how neat and well-crafted those guards’ uniforms are.
+They might’ve come from a topnotch custom business uniform supplier.
 However, the station entrance looked dull.
 There was only one clock hanging on the wall, some Korean letters in red and the ceiling was decorated with coloured glass flowers.
 There were no advertisements whatsoever.
 I did not see any ticket machines or booths, I wondered where they got their tickets.
 After passing through the guards and machine came the super deep and long escalator.
 Once you get on the escalator, you can hear propaganda music being played in the background.
 The escalator was slow and deep.
 It felt like we were in a creepy circus and traveling back into time at the same time.

 As we were moving downwards slowly into the deep undergroung, the Koreans on the opposite side that was going up stared back at us with this expressionless and colourless look.
 It made me wonder what was going in their minds?
 Well, to be fair they were staring at the caucasians from our group.
 Not so much staring at me and my wife.
 It was indeed an awkward but unique experience.
 At the end of the escalator, we had to walk pass a long pathway that led to the train platform.
 Again, there were no advertisements at all.
 It was just white walls, some rather dimmed lights and marbles for the interior.